Lucg/push-plugin-unity/README.md

     InfobipPush.SetTimezoneOffsetAutomaticUpdateEnabled(true);

 ###Channels

+ TODO description

 #### Subscribe to channels

+You may subscribe to channels using the following method:

+	InfobipPush.RegisterToChannels(channels, removeExistingChannels)

+First parameter is `string[]` and represents an array of channel names to which you wish to subscribe.
+Second parameter tells us whether to replace users channels (that he is already registered to) with new ones or to just unite old and newly provided channels.

+Upon successfully completing this operation, `InfobipPush.OnRegisteredToChannels()` delegate will be called.
+You can implement or combine your code to it, like the following:

+	InfobipPush.OnRegisteredToChannels += () => {
+		// Your code goes here
+	}

+If there is an error during this operation, delegate `InfobipPush.OnError(errorCode)` will be invoked with error code integer as the only argument.

 #### Get registered channels

+Getting registered channels is done via async getter `InfobipPush.BeginGetRegisteredChannels()`.
+Result will be provided on `InfobipPush.OnGetChannelsFinished(channels)`, where the only parameter is JSON array of strings which represent channel names.
+Otherwise, if something goes wrong, `InfobipPush.OnError(errorCode)` will be invoked.

 ### Notification handling

+TODO

 #### Builder (Android only)

 Notification in status bar: